liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the liferay-ui:journal-article Tag
+### Moved the liferay-ui:journal-article Tag to Journal
 - **Date:** 2016-Nov-24
 - **JIRA Ticket:** LPS-69321

 #### What changed?

-The `liferay-ui:journal-article` tag has been moved to journal.
+The `liferay-ui:journal-article` tag has been moved to the Journal (Web Content) application.

 #### Who is affected?